 Filament diameter (DEFAULT_NOMINAL_FILAMENT_DIA)

-Activate it if you have installed the original Josef Prusa multimaterial kit or some other chinese clon that are available in the market.
-If not, leave it as it is, with the two bars on.
+Enable this if you have installed the original Josef Prusa multi-material kit on your printer, or some Chinese clone available on the market.
+If not, leave it as is, with the two slashes in front.

 Temperature sensors (TEMP_SENSORS)